 An estate strategy: Now there’s a capital idea

-Unlocking capital to invest in healthcare’s physical environment has never been more important, yet many Trusts fail to develop an effective estate strategy which is essential to access funding, argues Melanie Relf, Associate in Healthcare Strategy and Planning at ETL.
+Unlocking capital to invest in healthcare’s physical environment has never been more important, yet many Trusts fail to develop an effective estate strategy which is essential to access funding, argues Melanie Relf, Associate in Healthcare Strategy and Planning at Lexica.

 As we witness an extraordinary time in the history of the NHS, the service continues to grapple with its biggest challenge to date, the impact of Covid-19.
 This combined with the fact that investment in the NHS was at an all-time low prior to 2020 resulted in an extensive backlog of maintenance and development, plus grossly under-funded national healthcare building standards.
 Today, we are also in the early stages of the biggest building programme of new hospitals for a generation, so why do so few Trusts have an estate strategy in place?